Chartered Professional Accountant: History

 For more than 100 years, Canada has seen several accounting designations, which eventually coalesced around the titles of "chartered accountant", "certified management accountant" and "certified general accountant".
 In time, it became increasingly harder to distinguish between them, as candidates in all bodies had to essentially meet the same requirements for entry.
-The Quebec government undertook a review which resulted in the goal of a merger under common regulations.
+The Government of Quebec undertook a review which resulted in the goal of a merger under common regulations.

 Registration as a Canadian trademark was originally sought by the Ordre des comptables agréés du Québec in September 2010, but the application lapsed.
 It was subsequently secured by the Institute of Chartered Accountants of Ontario in August 2011.

 In January 2012, A Framework for Uniting the Canadian Accounting Profession was issued by the following three organizations: the Canadian Institute of Chartered Accountants (CICA), the Society of Management Accountants of Canada (CMA Canada) and Certified General Accountants of Canada (CGA-Canada).
 This framework set out a proposal to unite members of the existing designations and their 40 national and provincial accounting bodies into the Chartered Professional Accountants of Canada (CPA Canada), employing a common CPA designation.

 On October 1, 2014, the union of Canada's accounting profession became complete with the integration of the CGA-Canada and CPA Canada, placing all of Canada's recognized national accounting bodies under the singular CPA banner.
 The Canadian CPA designation has since grown to more than 210,000 members in Canada and around the world.